 Absolute top of page rate

-The outranking share shows how often your ads ranked higher or was shown when your competitors’ ads were not.
+The outranking share in auction insights shows how often your ads ranked higher or were shown when your competitors’ ads were not.
 At this point, it helps you identify the number of times you have outperformed your competitors in the auction.
-This data lets you gain insights into your ad’s competitive performance to improve your advertising strategy.
+These Google Ads auction insights help you analyze your ad’s competitive performance.

 Advertisers should not jump to conclusions by looking at just one metric.
 So Mega Digital recommends that advertisers assess all figures to analyze competitors’ behaviors objectively.